Strong European currencies eat into company profits

 LONDON As European policymakers consider action to stop a strong euro holding back jobs growth, companies across the continent say the currency's strength is already eating into their profits.

-Some of Europe's largest companies including Danone, SAP AG and L'Oreal have posted buoyant first-quarter sales volumes in the past week thanks largely to strong demand in emerging markets such as Brazil and in North America.
+Some of Europe's largest companies including Danone (DANO.PA), SAP AG (SAPG.DE) and L'Oreal (OREP.PA) have posted buoyant first-quarter sales volumes in the past week thanks largely to strong demand in emerging markets such as Brazil and in North America.

 But when converted into euros, revenue has often fallen suggesting it will be hard for firms to sustain the strong profit growth of 2013 that helped drive the region's tentative recovery.